Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

-The Colorado Rockies, including Ezequiel Tovar (.279 slugging percentage in past 10 games, including no homers), battle starter Kyle Harrison and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+On Saturday, Ezequiel Tovar (.295 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 9:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Diamondbacks.
+He strung together two hits (going 2-for-5) in his last appearance against the Giants.

 Ezequiel Tovar Game Info & Props vs. the Giants